 What is targeted therapy?

 This treatment targets specific molecules, which are inside or on the surface of cancer cells.
 By targeting cancer cells, the targeted therapy limits damage to healthy cells.
 This type of treatment can be used alone or in combination with other treatments such as chemotherapy.

 How can a targeted therapy help you?

-Depending on your type of cancer and the stage of the disease, a targeted therapy can be used to : Destroy cancer cells Stop the cancer from spreading Slow the growth of cancer cells How will you feel while on a targeted therapy?
+Depending on your type of cancer and the stage of the disease, a targeted therapy can be used to :

+- Destroy cancer cells

+- Stop the cancer from spreading

+- Slow the growth of cancer cells

+How will you feel while on a targeted therapy?

 Even though those treatments target cancer cells and limit damage to healthy cells, side effects can still arise.

 Not everyone has side effects and each person's experience may differ.
 Side effects and their severity are not representative of the treatment's effect or lack thereof.

 This document presents the most frequent side effects that your targeted therapy causes.

-NilotinibTo be taken twice daily approximately every 12 hoursCapsules to take byTo be taken on an empty stomach: 1 hour before or 2 hours atmouthbreakfast and supper • r hoforo or 2 hours oftor mouth breakfast and supper in before of 2 hours after On a continuous basis
+Medication

+Administration

+Vemurafenib

+To be taken twice daily (approximately every 12 hours)

+Tablets to take by mouth

+Take with or without food

+On a continuous basis

 A blood test will be done throughout your treatment.
-Depending on the results and side effects, the dose of the medication might be adjusted or the treatment might be interrupted.
+Depending on the results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be interrupted.